 Morgan Tannoia, MS

 Morgan Tannoia endorses a client-centered approach that involves collaboration between therapist and client in understanding the individual’s needs and strengths.
 Her clinical interests include but are not limited to trauma, transitions across the lifetime, attachment, human diversity, and empowerment.
 Morgan is trained in psychodynamic and systems theories, and utilizes an integrated approach employing various interventions from different schools of thought.
 Prior to this clinical practicum, she gained experience in psychodiagnostic assessment at Rutgers University.
 She also has experience and clinical interest in group and individual counseling in forensic settings.
-Morgan received a BA in Psychology at Stockton University and a MS in Clinical and Counseling Psychology at Chestnut Hill College.
-She is currently in her fourth year of the Psy.D.
-Clinical Psychology program at Chestnut Hill College.
+Morgan earned a BA degree in Psychology at Stockton University and a MS degree in Clinical and Counseling Psychology at Chestnut Hill College.
+She is currently in her fourth year of the PsyD Clinical Psychology program at Chestnut Hill College.

 Naylah Toole is a graduate intern working with the Counseling staff for the first time this year.
 She is currently a third-year graduate student studying Clinical Counseling with a concentration in Trauma Studies at Eastern University.
 While at Eastern, Naylah works as a graduate mentor for the College Success Program (CSP).
 The CSP serves as a support program to undergraduate students with Autism Spectrum Disorder by offering individual and group services.
 She earned a BA in Psychology from The Pennsylvania State University in 2019.